cityofaustin/odd/_jobs/positions/QA-testing-engineer.md

 ## Salary and Benefits

 - $75,000-$86,000, commensurate with experience
-- Flexible hours and remote working days
+- Flexible hours and remote work days
 - City employee discounts and perks (free transit pass for buses and metro, free admission to Barton Springs, and more)

 This is a full time, 40-hour/week position with no term limit.
 However, it is designated as a "temporary position" within the City.
-This means that:
+This means:

-- No health insurance is offered for the first year of employment
+- No health insurance offered during the first year of employment
-- No paid vacation is offered, but temporary employees can take unpaid time off as needed
+- No paid vacation offered, but temporary employees can take unpaid time off as needed

 You can learn more about benefits here: https://odd.austintexas.io/join/information/benefits/